waasay/GameCentreApp/Phase2/NOTES.md

 to each member.
 Also discussed ways to make Sliding Tiles solvable and tasks were given out to a few members to work on making it solvable.

-Wassay Shehzad - Colour Guess Manager, Colour Guess Board, Colour Guess Tile, SlidingTiles Manager
+Waasay Shehzad - Colour Guess Manager, Colour Guess Board, Colour Guess Tile, SlidingTiles Manager

 Afzal Patel - SignUp, Login, Colour Guess Unittests